Cranberry Citrus with Lemon Glaze

 • Scrape batter into prepared pan(s) and sprinkle with toppings.

-• Bake immediately following the guidelines in the recipe.
-Cool in baking pan for 5-10 minutes before unmolding.
+• Cool in baking pan for 5-10 minutes before unmolding.

 • Cool cake completely before frosting.